 Disposal Phase Module CCR Rule Status Basis for Status Phase 1 Module 1 Existing.
 Not currently accepting CCR.
 Will accept CCR again following construction of Phase 2, Modules 7 and 8.
 Final or interim grades have been reached.
 Final cover completed on portions of the CCR unit.
 Final closure per 257.102 will not be completed until final grades are reached throughout the CCR unit.
 Module 2 Existing.
-Not currently accepting CCR.
-Will accept CCR again as overlay fill is placed as filling progresses in Phase 1, Module 3.
+Currently accepting CCR.
 Final or interim grades have been reached.
 Final cover present on portions of the CCR unit.
 Final closure per 257.102 will not be completed until final grades are reached throughout the CCR unit.
 Module 3 Existing.
-Accepting CCR.
+Currently accepting CCR.
 Consistent construction presence was initiated in September 2015, prior to effective date of CCR Rule.
 Module construction was completed in July 2016 and began receiving CCR after state approval of the construction.
+Module 4 Existing.
+Not currently accepting CCR.
+Module construction was substantially completed in August 2018 after our inspection.